gabbiecoronel/Rock-Paper-Scissors/README.md

 This was my first coding project that I created on my own.
 I practiced using key concepts in programming such as input, output, variables, loops, lists, and strings.
+In this code, I refer to Petey who's one of the mascots at the University of Central Florida.